 In the 80s and 90s, most people training for an Ironman race would put in a lot of hours.
 And with many, we are talking + 20 hours per week.

-In recent years there has been a trend towards training less, but better – where better means more intensive.
+There has been a trend towards training less, but better – where better means more intensive.
 This was the same philosophy I trained under, and it worked perfectly for me.
 I trained between 8-12 hours per week and a bit more leading up to the Ironman.

-I did an experiment that lasted a few weeks, where I noted all the time I spent on triathlon training because the number of effective hours you train is just one part.
-You also have to go to the pool, fix your bike, etc. My experience was that I should multiply my effective hours of training such as for every ten hours of actual training, I can count on four more hours of extra things I must do to be able to train.
+I did an experiment that lasted a few weeks, where I noted all the time I spent on triathlon training because the number of practical hours you train is just one part.
+You also have to go to the pool, fix your bike, etc. My experience was that I should multiply my effective hours of training, such as for every ten hours of actual training, I can count on four more hours of extra things I must do to be able to train.